Skip to content

 How It Works

-1. Receives Alert Data: The workflow is triggered by another workflow with alert details including phone number, reason, priority, summary, and profit snapshot
+1. Receives Input Parameters: The workflow accepts phone number, reason, priority, summary, and profit snapshot data from another workflow

-2. Creates Alert Record: Inserts a new alert into the ceaAlerts database table with status set to 'open'
+2. Creates Alert Record: Inserts a new CEA alert into the ceaAlerts database table with status "open"

-3. Updates User Status: Flags the corresponding user record in youthEntrepreneursReal table with alert timestamp, reason, and engagement status
+3. Updates User Record: Flags the corresponding user in youthEntrepreneursReal table with alert timestamp, reason, and engagement status

 4. Returns Confirmation: Outputs a formatted message confirming the alert creation with relevant details